TomographicImaging/CIL/tutorials/StochasticGradientDescent.md

-# Stochastic Gradient Descent for Tomography reconstruction
+# (Draft) Stochastic Gradient Descent for Tomography reconstruction

-We will use the Stochastic Optimisation framework in CIL to reconstruct real X-ray data  with Total Variation regularisation.
-We solve the following problem:
+In this tutorial, we use the Stochastic Optimisation framework in CIL to reconstruct real X-ray data  with Total Variation regularisation.
+We will solve the following problem:

 $$\min_{u}\quad\frac{1}{2} \|A u - d\|^{2} + \alpha\,\mathrm{TV}(u)$$

+using:

+- the `FISTA` algorithm to obtain an **optimal** solution
+- (Deterministic) ISTA
+- Proximal Stochastic Gradient Descent
+- Proximal Mini-Batch Stochastic Gradient Descent

 ### Import Libraries